 CHEA – Council for Higher Education Accreditation, a national, nongovernmental, self regulatory organization to foster and facilitate the role of accrediting bodies in promoting and ensuring the quality and diversity of American postsecondary education.

-CIA - Council on Instructional Affairs, an organization of the chief instructional officers in the community colleges.
+CIA - Council on Instructional Affairs, an organization of the chief instructional officers in the Florida College System institutions.

 CIO -Chief Informational Officer